wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/macos/wazuh_agent_package_macos.rst

 By default, all agent files can be found at the following location: ``/Library/Ossec/``.

 Now that the agent is installed, if you didn't use the deployment method, you will now have to register and configure the agent to communicate with the manager.
-For more information about this process, please visit :doc:`user manual<../../../user-manual/registering/index>`.
+For more information about this process, please visit :ref:`user manual<register_agents>`.

 Uninstall
 ---------